Skip to content

 What does GitGuardian do?

 GitGuardian scans code repositories and git history for hardcoded secrets like API keys, database credentials, private keys, and tokens.
-It covers over 550 secret types using pattern matching and validation checks, including secrets that were committed and later deleted.
+It covers 450+ specific secret types plus generic detectors, and catches secrets that were committed and later deleted but still live in commit history.

 Is GitGuardian free for individual developers?

-Yes, GitGuardian offers a free plan for individual developers that covers personal and public repositories.
-The paid plans are aimed at teams and enterprises, adding features like dashboards, incident management, and policy controls across an organization’s full codebase.
+Yes.
+GitGuardian offers a free plan for individual developers covering personal and public repositories.
+Paid plans target teams and enterprises, adding dashboards, incident management, and policy controls.
+Median annual contract: $38,700 (range: $16,000–$79,500).

 How does GitGuardian compare to TruffleHog?

-TruffleHog is a free open-source tool that scans git repos for secrets using regex and entropy analysis, while GitGuardian is a managed platform with a broader detection engine and a dashboard for tracking incidents.
-TruffleHog gives you more control and costs nothing, but GitGuardian is easier to roll out across a large team and verifies whether detected secrets are still active.
+TruffleHog is a free open-source scanner that uses regex and entropy on git repos, while GitGuardian is a managed platform with a broader detection engine and an incident dashboard.
+TruffleHog costs nothing and runs anywhere, but GitGuardian rolls out faster across large teams and validates whether detected secrets are still active.

 Can GitGuardian run in CI/CD pipelines?

 Yes.
-GitGuardian provides a CLI tool called ggshield that plugs into GitHub Actions, GitLab CI, Bitbucket Pipelines, and other CI systems.
-It scans commits on each push and blocks merges if secrets are found, acting as a pre-receive hook for your deployment workflow.
+The ggshield CLI plugs into GitHub Actions, GitLab CI, Bitbucket Pipelines, and other CI systems.
+It scans commits on each push and blocks merges if secrets are found.